wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 Although the identifiers are available in the same database used by the catalogue pipeline id minter, external identifiers in Works should not be "mintable" by that application.

-This is to avoid the possibility of an identifier being minted without setting up the appropriate sameAs record.
+This is to avoid the possibility of an identifier being minted without first setting up the appropriate sameAs record(s).

 Instead, the flow when such a record is encountered should be as follows: